Ideas from Sam Crumley, VP of Employee Experience at Panopto

 The first is the ability to access learning content on-demand — anytime, anywhere, using any device.
 Access to timely, accessible insights and information about new products, procedures, or market changes could significantly elevate employee productivity.
 Multimedia video recordings are perfect for these staff members.
 Recordings can be accessed either in their entirety, or in bite-sized chunks using inside-video search.
 They can be viewed whenever the learner is in the environment that works best for them.
 And from an L&D professional’s perspective, the ability to see which content is most viewed can provide important insights into the training gaps and knowledge needs of your team.

 The second is the elevation of your staff members into subject matter experts in particular topics, using video as the medium to share their knowledge.
-This will aid engagement and job satisfaction with those staff members and ensure that information is shared more broadly with other team members, benefitting the entire organization.
+This will aid engagement and job satisfaction with those staff members and ensure that information is shared more broadly with other team members, benefiting the entire organization.

 Knowledge Retention And Transfer